Iraq War: Coalition Provisional Authority and the Iraq Survey Group

+Bremer then turned his attention to economic restructuring, issuing key edicts between May and September 2003 to rapidly transform Iraq's state-planned system into a free-market economy.
+Specifically, Order 12 suspended all tariffs and trade restrictions through the end of 2003, Order 37 set a universal 15 percent flat tax, Order 39 opened non-oil assets to full foreign ownership, privatized 200 state enterprises, and enabled untaxed profit repatriation, while Order 40 permitted foreign banks to buy up to 50 percent of domestic Iraqi banks.

 Another group created by the multinational force in Iraq post-invasion was the 1,400-member international Iraq Survey Group, who conducted a fact-finding mission to find Iraq's weapons of mass destruction (WMD) programs.
 In 2004, the ISG's Duelfer Report stated that Iraq did not have a viable WMD program.

 Ramadan Offensive 2003

 Coalition military forces launched several operations around the Tigris River peninsula and in the Sunni Triangle.
 A series of similar operations were launched throughout the summer in the Sunni Triangle.
 In late 2003, the intensity and pace of insurgent attacks increased.
 A surge in guerrilla attacks ushered in an insurgent effort that was termed the "Ramadan Offensive".

 Fall 2003 saw major attacks at the Jordanian Embassy and the bombing of UN Headquarters in Baghdad in which Sérgio Vieira de Mello was killed.
 The three governorates with the highest number of attacks were Baghdad, Al Anbar, and Saladin.
 Those three governorates account for 35% of the population, but by December 2006 they were responsible for 73% of US military deaths and an even higher percentage of recent US military deaths (about 80%).

 To counter this offensive, coalition forces began to use air power and artillery again for the first time since the end of the invasion, by striking suspected ambush sites and mortar launching positions.
 Surveillance of major routes, patrols, and raids on suspected insurgents was stepped up.
 In addition, two villages, including Saddam's birthplace of al-Auja and the small town of Abu Hishma, were surrounded by barbed wire and monitored.